Finding your way

 All together it is getting clear to me what I should focus on right now.
 Project management.
 It is not something I would ever have guessed four years ago, it is far from easy and during my last project I learned about a hundred things I could have done better.
 And when working on my next project I will think about a hundred new things I can do better.
 Which is kind of the whole point of it all.

 If you are having similar thoughts, trying to figure out what you want to do, you can start with watching this video about how to find fulfilling work.
-It might give you a nudge in the right direction.
+It might give some inspiration.